iluvjava/Maths/Topics/Linear Algebra/Hermitian Adjoint.md

  ---
  #### Properties but Proved

- > Eigen Values of a Hermitian Adjoint is real.
+ > Eigen Values of a Hermitian Adjoin is real.
 (P1)

 Assume: $Ax = \lambda x$ and $\lambda \neq 0$
 $$(Ax)^Hx = (x^HAx)^*$$